 Dry Lay Out The Tiles

-Slate is a unique material and it can sometimes be volatile. especially when using multi color options.
-Before you go any further it will be useful to dry lay out the tiles in the room, and arrange them so that the colors and patterns which emerge within their surfaces all work together to create an attractive whole.
+Slate is a unique material, and it can sometimes be volatile.
+This is especially true when using multi-color options.
+Before you go any further, it will be useful to dry lay out the tiles in the room and arrange them so that the colors and patterns which emerge within their surfaces all work together to create an attractive whole.
 This gives you the chance to fit everything together like a master puzzle before committing to a look with mortar and adhesive.

 05 of 15